MsDora, writes on moral integrity, especially for women, and encourages appreciation for the men in their lives.

-Following are five conversation types which are to be recognized, even if conversation in the relationship does not follow the order outlined below.
+Following are five conversation types.
 They may combine or overlap, but a healthy friendship is more easily maintained if both parties are aware of the conversation types and their purposes.

-If the two people had a casual conversation before, this conversation may have some underlying motive—like listening to a likeable voice or evaluating the scope of knowledge on a certain subject.
-However, no personal information is solicited unless introduced by a bridge of courtesy, as in the casual information.
+If the two people had a casual conversation before, this conversation may have some underlying motive—like listening to a likable voice or evaluating the scope of knowledge on a certain subject.
+However, no personal information is solicited unless introduced by a bridge of courtesy, as in casual information.

 It is possible to address someone for the first time in a convenient conversation: for example, to ask for direction or to solicit how-to instructions on a new cell phone.
 There may not be time for a casual conversation, but after a quick bridge, personal phone numbers may be exchanged with prospect for another type of conversation.

-Here is a view which may considered old-fashioned, but modern and popular are not necessarily better.
+Here is a view which may be considered old-fashioned, but modern and popular are not necessarily better.

 If this type of conversation occurs with permission, then it promotes excitement in the process of getting to know each other.
 It is a time to exhibit real interest, learn likes and dislikes and talk about the future of the friendship.

-- Purpose: Also called love talk, this type conversation fills companionship needs on an intimate level.
+Purpose: Also called love talk, this type of conversation fills companionship needs on an intimate level.

 Couples, married or in love, talk at the deepest level of intimacy about their inner feelings.
-Their expressions about their longings are soul deep and their responses are soul fulfilling.
-They nurture their sense of belonging to each other, fostering a closeness which makes it easy to be honest.
+Their expressions about their longings are soul-deep and their responses are soul-fulfilling.
+They nurture their sense of belonging to each other, fostering a closeness that makes it easy, to be honest.